urupaud/k3s-fiverr/k3s-cluster/cluster/README.md

 example - server: https://127.0.0.1:6443 -> https://k3s-server-lb-7be5ffb891415acc.elb.us-east-1.amazonaws.com:6443

 At this point you should have access to k3s cluster on AWS.

+Now move to **kube-config** directory to apply rest of the kubernetes configs to k3s cluster.